CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/paton_computing_resources.rst.txt

 ----

 **ACME** is a shared computer between the Paton and Kim labs.
-This computer has a queueing system (sbatch) to allow for easy use for all students of the Theory Suite.
+This computer has a queueing system (SLURM) to allow for easy use for all students of the Theory Suite.
 There are also a number of premade submission scripts on ACME that are available to help with running jobs.